tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 # the build folder we create at usr/react-app

 FROM nginx
+# putting EXPOSE 80 like this do nothing automatically in most environment (e.g. development environment) and is some kind of communication of sorts between developers to understand it container needs to some port mapped to port 80 but aws elastic beans talks will look for this EXPOSE and mapped it automatically
+EXPOSE 80
 # copy build folder from builder stage into user/share/nginx/html and nginx will automatically serve it when startup
 COPY --from=builder /usr/react-app/build usr/share/nginx/html
 # nginx will automatically set start command